 Build and Optimize Your Website

 You need a place to put your content and you need a place to start optimizing for local search.
 WordPress is free.
 Buying a domain and hosting is relatively inexpensive.
-Thanks to free templates and themes, you can do this without breaking the bank and without being a web developer.
+Thanks to free templates and the best WordPress themes for agencies, you can do this without breaking the bank and without being a web developer.

 Optimizing your website to get more website leads means you create localized content that says you are the “best digital marketing agency in Wichita, Kansas” and that your agency “helps Wichita businesses grow” – or whatever location is appropriate.
 Do this in your copy, in your blog posts, and in the meta title and description for each page and post.